 - A copy of the List A documents must be attached to the Form I-9.

 If you are the primary HR Contact for your academic or administrative unit, you must become certified to use the E-Verify system.
 Once certified, you will be the program administrator and will be responsible for identifying additional employees in your unit who are certified general users.

 To become certified with the E-Verify system as either a program administrator or general user, you must complete an online tutorial through the Department of Homeland Security.
 Please email the Office of Salary Administration at email@example.com to receive access to these resources.

-Once you complete your E-Verify tutorial, please send the E-Verify Program Administrator Agreement [pdf] or the E-Verify General User Agreement [pdf], applicable to your certification, to Operations and Services, located at 1600 Hampton Street, Suite 804, Columbia, S.C.
+Once you complete your E-Verify tutorial, please send the Form I-9 Authorized Representative and E-Verify General User Agreement [pdf] or the Form I-9 Authorized Representative and E-Verify General Program Administrator Agreement [pdf], applicable to your certification, to Operations and Services, located at 1600 Hampton Street, Suite 804, Columbia, S.C.
 29208.